 - This trope is the major reason Alias was cancelled, according to Brian Michael Bendis.
 In the wake of the big superhero movie boom, Marvel had grown nervous about kid-friendly characters like Wolverine and Spider-Man showing up in a book with drug abuse, sex crimes, graphic violence, and lots of F-bombs.

 - One of the reasons the Batwoman and The Question features in Detective Comics drew so much controversy was because some conservatives accused DC Comics of pushing a "homosexual agenda" on young kids.
 Never mind that Detective Comics is usually quite violent and like most Batman books, is generally not aimed at young children.
 And of course given recent strides in gay rights in the U.S., the idea of a lesbian superhero being "taboo" for children is itself a massive Base Breaker.

 - Newspaper Comics (and Web Comics) tend to subvert this.
 No one will ever look at you funny for saying that you read the comics section regularly.
 Despite this Newspaper Comics still have to be safe for children to read since the comics section is the first part that they get to read.
-On the other hand try telling someone you watch an Animated Adaptation of a Newspaper Comic.
+On the other hand try telling someone you watch an cartoon series of a Newspaper Comic.

 - The newspaper comic that most commonly runs into problems relating to this is Doonesbury.
 When it runs arcs dealing with highly controversial or non-kid-friendly topics, some papers will replace that arc with reruns or move the strip to the editorial page.